armaber/articles/KmdfLogging/notes.md

 *We've learnt that no objects can be created in the parent's lifetime demotion.*

-**IFR** = In-Flight Recorder mechanism reveals the root cause. *Given its valuable traces and convoluted setup, use this guide as an overview.*
+**IFR** = In-Flight Recorder mechanism reveals the root cause. *Given its valuable traces and intricate setup, a minimal overview is provided with this guide.*

 IFR Setup
 -